Gothic-Modding-Community/gmc/docs/zengin/meshes/index.md

 In 3D graphics, meshes are collections of vertices, edges, and faces that create 3D objects.
 ZenGin use meshes to create the world model and objects in the world.

 !!!
 Info
     Not all objects that seem to be a mesh are in the "Meshes" category.
-Except every animated objects, the animation targets (like beds or doors) also belong to the [Animations](../anims/index.md).
+Except all animated objects, the animation targets (like beds or doors) also belong to the [Animations](../anims/index.md).

 ## Formats